15-year-old shot in the head, found face down: Police

 Police say just after 8 p.m. they found the teen face down, shot in the head near the intersection of 63rd Street and Nassau Road.

-Police rushed the teen to Lankeanu Hospital where his condition is not yet known.
+Police rushed the teen to Lankeanu Hospital listed in extremely critical condition.

 In addition to this victim, two more shooting victims a 34-year-old man shot in the chest and a 35-year-old shot in the backside showed up at Lankeanu Hospital in a private car.